oracle/coherence-js-client/README.md

 serializer for the server-side caches, it must be able to deserialize the client's requests, so there must be a serializer configured on the server to match that used by the client.

-> NOTE: Currently, the Coherence JavaScript client only supports JSON serialization
+> NOTE: Currently, the JavaScript Client for Oracle Coherence only supports JSON serialization

 A `Session` is constructed using an `Options` instance, or a generic object with the same keys and values.